 - Misunderstanding and stigma associated with suicide and other mental health issues

-- Events which include any serious loss, distress or embarrassment, such as;
+Risk factors also include events which include any serious loss, distress or embarrassment, such as:

 - Loss through death, divorce or moving house